 What do you study in an MBA?

 Today’s MBA programs cover a wide range of business knowledge and often include early exit options.
-For example, SCU’s online MBA offers a Graduate Certificate for four units completed, a Graduate Diploma for eight units completed, then the full Masters for 12 to 16 units.
+For example, SCU’s online MBA in Australia offers a Graduate Certificate for four units completed, a Graduate Diploma for eight units completed, then the full Masters for 12 to 16 units.

 Those units can most often be customised to an individual’s needs, with some core, compulsory topics plus numerous elective units.
 MBA candidates can expect to take many of the courses listed below from the MBA curriculum to complete their advanced business degrees.

 - Economics: Including analysis skills, this core unit examines the regulatory nature of financial policies and refines the understanding of market environments.

-- Marketing: Students learn about marketing principles in the diverse global environment, including the psychology behind customer behaviour and how to communicate with various audiences.
+- Marketing: Students learn about marketing principles in the diverse global business environment, including the psychology behind customer behaviour and how to communicate with various audiences.